 On May 4, 2018, the USDA’s Agricultural Marketing Services (AMS) published a proposed rule for the National Bioengineered Food Disclosure Standard, adding two more acronyms to your database: NBFDS (the law itself) and BE.
 BE is short for bioengineered, and is used as the text portion of the symbol companies may use for their bioengineered food disclosure option.
-Take a look at the proposed symbol options here.

 In a recent Food Fight article, we discussed a number of the issues the USDA needed to resolve in the proposed rules.
 This article explores whether—and how—the USDA has explored those issues and intends to interpret the Act.
 Overall, the USDA raised more questions in the proposed rules than it answered and punted once again to the public for more comment.
 This is no doubt due to the ambiguity in the NBFDS itself, the fact that Congress gave the USDA broad discretion to interpret the Act, and the challenges of regulating disclosure of rapidly evolving technology in bioengineering.
 Here are some details of the proposed rules.